Paul L. Caron, LL.M.

 Faculty Support Services: (310) 506-4676

-Paul Caron joined the Pepperdine faculty in 2013 after serving as the D & L Straus Distinguished Visiting Professor in the spring semesters in 2010- 2013.
-He became Dean of Pepperdine Law School on June 1, 2017 (after serving as Associate Dean for Research and Faculty Development in 2015-2017).
+Dean Caron joined the Pepperdine faculty in 2013 after serving as the D & L Straus Distinguished Visiting Professor in the spring semesters in 2010-2013.
+He served as Associate Dean for Research and Faculty Development at Pepperdine in 2015-2017).
 He previously was Associate Dean of Faculty and Charles Hartsock Professor of Law at the University of Cincinnati College of Law.

 Area of Expertise